Structural intelligence

 Why PTEM?

-PTEM offers a rigorously validated structural view of storm evolution, drawn from a frozen, multi-year dataset and a governed analytical engine.
+PTEM offers a rigorously validated structural view of storm evolution, drawn from a frozen, multi-decade dataset and a governed analytical engine.
 Risk teams use PTEM to benchmark scenarios, evaluate structural regimes, and integrate a trusted second perspective into existing models.

 Under the hood, PTEM tracks structural coherence, phase alignment, and priming indices over time and looks for sustained tightening patterns that have historically preceded major regime shifts.